eastmaels/steemblog.github.io/_posts/account/justyy/2020-04-29_witness-infrastructure-update-adding-a-witness-node-in-north-usa-to-avoid-single-point-of-failure.md

 > No action is required from you.
 This e-mail has only been sent to inform you ahead of time.

-All my 3 Nodes were in the same physical location, and thus affected.
+All my 3 Nodes are in the same physical location, and thus affected.
 Immediately, to avoid Single-Point-Of-Failure, I rented another server (Dedicated Server!) in North USA.

 And it just replaced one of my Servers in Germany as the main Witness Node within 2 Days!
 It wasn't ready before the maintainance event, but I was lucky to miss only 1 block!